alegiac95/Imaging-transcriptomics/docs/chapters/03_installation.rst

 Once you get the message that the installation has completed you are set to go!

 .. note:: The version ``v1.0.0`` and ``v1.0.1``, can cause some issues on the installation due to compatibility issues of some packages.
 In version ``v1.0.2+`` this issue has been resolved during installation.
-If you have one of the older versions installed you might want to update the version using the command ``pip install --upgradde imaging-transcriptomics``.
+If you have one of the older versions installed you might want to update the version using the command ``pip install --upgrade imaging-transcriptomics``.

+.. note:: From version ``v1.1.0`` has the possibility of running directly from the toolbox also the gene set enrichment analysis (GSEA).
+Version ``v1.1.8`` has a major speedup in the correlation analyses, reducing the overall time needed to run the analysis.